 Nutritional Facts for 1 serving of a Low FODMAP chickpea, spinach and tomato curry:

 3.1 g Fat

-For more dinner ideas, please go here: https://fitfodmapfoodie.co.uk/category/dinner-ideas
+For more Low FODMAP recipes for dinner, please go here: https://fitfodmapfoodie.co.uk/category/dinner-ideas